Ontario Energy Board customer service rules strengthen consumer protection

 Getting your power reconnected

 For utility customers, if you’ve entered into a payment plan after your power has been disconnected, you can generally expect your utility to reconnect your electricity supply within 2 business days.
-In about 15% of cases, it will take longer than that.
-Unit sub-metering providers do not have a specific time frame for reconnecting their customers.
+Unit sub-meter providers do not have a specific time frame for reconnecting their customers.

 Don’t miss payments

 Once you begin making monthly payments, you must still pay your regular electricity bills.
-If you miss more than one payment on either the plan or your bills, the electricity provider can cancel the payment plan.
+If you miss more than one payment on either the arrears payment agreement or your bills, the electricity provider can cancel the agreement.
 They can then take steps to disconnect you.

 See if you qualify

-If you’ve already been on an arrears payment plan for unpaid bills in the past 2 years, your electricity provider may refuse to allow another one.
+- If you’ve already been on an arrears payment agreement for unpaid bills in the past 2 years, your electricity provider may refuse to allow another one.
 They may move to disconnect your service if you have unpaid bills.

 This chart shows the process for disconnections.